<EditBase>

 loading

-By default, <EditBase> renders nothing while checking for authentication and permissions.
-You can provide your own component via the loading prop:
+By default, <EditBase> renders the children while loading the record to edit.
+You can display a component during this time via the loading prop:

 import { EditBase } from 'react-admin';